nourhan1998-n/Java-Collections/ArrayList&LinkedList.md

-Of course, Noura!
-Here are some **tricky interview questions** about Java’s `ArrayList` and `LinkedList` that might challenge your understanding of the concepts.
-These questions often appear in technical interviews to assess both theoretical knowledge and practical experience.

----

 ### 1. **What will happen if you try to insert an element at index 10 in an `ArrayList` that has only 5 elements?**